Alternative Health Care

 PLEASE NOTE!

-NOTHING on this website is intended to diagnose, treat or cure ANY illness or disease; nor to prescribe, endorse, OR EVEN RECOMMEND any substance, therapy or other health care choice.
+NOTHING in these pages is intended to diagnose, treat or cure ANY illness or disease; nor to prescribe, endorse, OR EVEN RECOMMEND any substance, therapy or other health care choice.
 All material is provided as INFORMATION ONLY for the exclusive use of persons wishing to take greater PERSONAL RESPONSIBILITY for their body and health or those desiring to defend the reasonableness of doing so.
-While based on sources believed by the editor to be reliable, all statements not directly quoted and referenced to other sources should be considered merely one person's unorthodox opinion.

 Thanks for visiting the

-Natural Health Information Center
+Truly-Natural-Health Information Center

 provided as a "community service"